 Hosek, Lauren Email:

 Lauren is a doctoral student in historical archaeology with a concentration in bioarchaeology.
 She graduated summa cum laude with a B.A. from Washington University in St. Louis where she specialized in archaeology and anthropology.
-She has
+She has participated

-participated in fieldwork on prehistoric sites in the Midwestern United States, as well as medieval sites in England, Scotland, and the Czech Republic.
-Lauren has worked for the U.S. Army Corps of Engineers in St. Louis MCX CMAC assisting with NAGPRA
+in fieldwork on prehistoric sites in the Midwestern United States, as well as medieval sites in England, Scotland, and the Czech Republic.
+Lauren has worked for the U.S. Army Corps of Engineers in St. Louis MCX CMAC assisting with NAGPRA compliance.

-examines the intersections of social status, religious discourses, violence, and disease in early medieval skeletal remains from the Czech Republic.
+the intersections of social status, religious discourses, violence, and disease in early medieval skeletal remains from the Czech Republic.
 This bioarchaeological investigation incorporates multiple types of evidence including skeletal analysis,

 material culture, historical narratives, and comparative cases.
 Lauren is currently teaching in the Forensic and National Security Sciences Institute (FNSSI) at Syracuse University.